market-dot-dev/explorer-chrome-extension/README.md

 # Explore.market.dev Chrome Extension

-Chrome extension and bookmarklet that pulls in data from the Open Source Explorer (https://explore.market.dev)
+Chrome extension and bookmarklet for Github pull requests, that pulls in data from the Open Source Explorer (https://explore.market.dev)

 ## Features